SovereignCloudStack/standards/Design-Docs/LBaaS/lbaas.md

 ![Loadbalancer Nat](natbased.png)

-Direct Routing or Network Address Translation Loadbalancing, is a form of Loadbalancing provided, where loadbalancing component works directly on a network gateway.
-This network gateway is present to the member server as the default gateway.
+Direct Routing or Network Address Translation Loadbalancing is a form of load balancing that provides the component directly on a network gateway.
+The gateway is available as a standard gateway for the member servers.

-The NAT provided origin source ip packages which is a way to balance L3 Traffic.
-There is no header modification needed protocol.
+The NAT passes through the original source-ip packages, which then provide a possibility for balancing decision based on the L3 traffic.
+No header modification is required in the protocol.

-TLS Termination for TCP should handle by backend application directly.
+The TLS termination for TCP should be negotiated directly at the Backend application.

-Another benefit is use a masquerade ip network cidr to connect from server to client network to use multiple nat addresses to public internet.
+Another advantage is the use of a masked network CIDR, the servers behind a NAT pool with more Client IP's can request on the Internet

-the expected performance footprint is medium, so for software defined it could be a bottleneck.
+The expected performance footprint is to be assessed as medium, specifically for software defined networks considering the NAT translation, it could become a bottleneck.

 example for this are: